 \subsection{Spectral bias}

 Our next experiment investigates the spectral bias of Free-RBF-KAN.
-Unlike multilayer perceptrons (MLPs), which are known to exhibit spectral bias, KAN has been shown to avoid this limitation \citep{wang2024kolmogorov}.
+Unlike MLPs, which are known to exhibit spectral bias, KAN has been shown to avoid this limitation \citep{wang2024kolmogorov}.
 We assess whether this property extends to RBF-KAN by conducting a spectral bias analysis using the Neural Tangent Kernel (NTK) framework, following the methodology in \cite{wang2024kolmogorov}.
 Detailed NTK derivation can be found in \citet[Sec.
 4.1]{wang2024kolmogorov} and \citet[Sec.
 3.1]{wang2021eigenvector}.
 The NTK analysis is performed on a multiscale regression task:

 using MLP, KAN, and RBF-KAN variants.
 The input domain is discretized into 100 uniform grid points.
 The MLP architecture consists of 4 hidden layers with 100 neurons each, while all KAN variants use 3 hidden layers with 5 neurons.
-KAN employs cubic B-spline activations with 20 grid points, followed by a $\tanh$ normalization layer.
+KAN employs cubic B-spline activations with 20 grid points, followed by a tanh normalization layer.
 RBF-KAN and Free-RBF-KAN use the same grid specifications but replace the B-splines with Gaussian RBFs.
-All models are trained using the mean square error (MSE) loss:
+All models are trained using the mean square error (MSE) loss.
 All KAN variants successfully learn the multiscale regression problem and outperform the MLP baseline, as shown in \cref{fig:func-approx} for the approximated solutions and in \cref{fig:func-approx-training-loss} for the training loss.
-Moreover, the NTK eigenvalue spectra, shown in \cref{fig:ntk}, reveal that RBF-KAN maintains a broader and and less rapidly decaying NTK eigenvalue spectrum comparable to that of KAN and MLP, indicating an absence of spectral bias (\cref{fig:ntk-indx}).
+Moreover, the NTK eigenvalue spectra, shown in \cref{fig:ntk}, reveal that RBF-KAN maintains a broader and less rapidly decaying NTK eigenvalue spectrum comparable to that of KAN and MLP, indicating an absence of spectral bias (\cref{fig:ntk-indx}).
 Free-RBF-KAN exhibits an even wider eigenvalue spectrum after 9000 training steps, suggesting that the additional flexibility provided by adaptive centroids and shape parameters promotes faster convergence.

 Overall, the NTK analysis demonstrates that RBF-KAN not only trains more efficiently than the B-spline-based KAN but also retains the ability to represent multiscale features more effectively than MLPs.
 Furthermore, Free-RBF-KAN offers additional improvements in convergence behavior due to its adaptive smoothness and mesh refinement capabilities.